romenrg/romenrg.github.com/source/_posts/2017-12-31-continuous-integration-delivery-deployment.markdown

 keywords: continuous integration, continuous deployment, continuous delivery, agile, devops, software, production
 twitterimg: "/images/two_paths_fork_unsplash.jpg"
 ---
-Continuous integration, continuous delivery, and continuous deployment are key modern practices in software development that share a main goal: make deployments safer, making them much more predictable, automated, faster, and less error prone.
+Continuous Integration, Continuous Delivery, and Continuous Deployment are key modern practices in software development that share a main goal: make deployments safer, making them much more predictable, automated, faster, and less error prone.
 But, do you really know the differences between the three?

 <img src="/images/two_paths_fork_unsplash.jpg" alt="Picture of a fork in the trail in a forest, leading to two alternative paths" />